 *** Stronger things can't always swim better- chimpanzees can't swim, in fact, because they have too MUCH muscle and not enough body fat to float well.

-**** He could (and I believe has) walk underwater but it's a long ways to the nearest continent.
+*** He could (and I believe has) walked across the bottom, but it's a long ways to the nearest continent.

 * In the Dupe episode Lilo complains that Mertle and her posse are her only friends outside of Stitch.
 She has more than 4 experiment friends outside of Stitch and some of them showed up to the party her "friends" missed.
 I can see her not noticing but nobody ever calls her on this type of logic which she maintains throughout the series.